-Little Rock Teachers To Go On Strike Over District’s Control
+Little Rock teachers to go on strike over district’s control

 The only other teachers strike in the district was in 1987, when Little Rock students missed six days of school before a new two-year contract was approved.

-In anticipation of the current strike, school officials have been lining up hundreds of substitute teachers and have said about 200 district and state employees can also work as educators.
+Little Rock Superintendent Michael Poore said the district’s schools will remain open and buses will continue to run, though some classes may have to be combined.
+In anticipation of the strike, school officials have been lining up hundreds of substitute teachers and said between 250 and 300 district and state employees can also work as educators.

-“I am disappointed that the union has chosen to lead a strike that encourages teachers to walk out on their students,” Republican Gov. Asa Hutchinson said in a statement.
-“Superintendent Mike Poore has made it clear we are going to continue classes and continue education and that we will not let a strike stop the education of our students.
-We all desire local control and next year’s school board election is a major step approved by the state Board of Education.”
+“We are going to try to have as normal of a day as we possibly can,” Poore told reporters.
+Poore said officials don’t know how many teachers will join the strike.

 The state Board of Education last month backed off a plan to divide control of the school district after critics said it would return Little Rock to a racially segregated system 62 years after nine black students integrated all-white Central High School.